petems/petersouter.xyz/content/post/tddbdd-with-puppet-code.md

 * Tests should be easy to run

-If you want people to follow a new design-pattern or appraoch, the tests should have a low barrier to entry to run.
+If you want people to follow a new design-pattern or approach, the tests should have a low barrier to entry to run.
 Either a rake task to run the suite, or CI to constantly check that you're tests are green are good at this.

 * Tests should be easy to write and read